Presidency of Andrew Johnson: Partisan affiliation

 Johnson took office at a time of shifting partisan alignments.
 Former Whigs and former Democrats contended for influence within the Republican Party, while the remaining Northern Democrats looked to redefine their party in the wake of the Civil War.
-Johnson's accession left a Southern former Democrat in the president's office at the end of a civil war that had as its immediate impetus the election of Abraham Lincoln, a Northern Republican, to the presidency in 1860.
+Johnson's accession left a Southern Democrat in the president's office at the end of a civil war that had as its immediate impetus the election of Abraham Lincoln, a Northern Republican, to the presidency in 1860.
 Johnson had served as a Democrat in various offices prior to the Civil War, and he became one of the most prominent Southern Unionists after the start of the war.
 During the 1864 presidential election, the Republican ticket campaigned as the National Union ticket, and the National Union convention chose Johnson as the party's vice presidential nominee in large part because of Johnson's status as a prominent Southern War Democrat.
 Though he never declared himself to be a Republican, when Johnson took office, he had widespread approval within the Republican Party.

 Johnson's Reconstruction policy quickly alienated many in the Republican Party, while Johnson's patronage decisions and alliance with Seward alienated many Democrats.
 Instead of allying with either of the established parties, Johnson sought to create a new party consisting of the conservative elements of both parties.
 In August 1866, Johnson held a convention of his supporters in Philadelphia.
 The convention endorsed Johnson's program, but Johnson was unable to establish a durable coalition.
 Towards the end of his term, Johnson pursued the 1868 Democratic nomination, but his alliance with Lincoln and his patronage decisions had made him many enemies in that party.